-Name, Jurisdiction of Residence and Principal Occupation and Employment Date elected Director
+Name, Jurisdiction of Residence and Date elected Director Principal Occupation and Employment

-International Inc., an international automotive repair company, from 1997 to 1999.
+Royal Group Technologies Limited from 2003 to 2006 (serving as its interim Chief Executive Officer from 2004 to 2005) and Northstar Healthcare Inc. from 2008 to 2010.
+Mr. Sardo was also a trustee of Countryside Power Income Fund and its Chairman (from 2004 to 2007), UE Waterheater Income Fund (from 2003 to 2007), and Custom Direct Income Fund (from 2003 to 2007).
+Prior to these appointments, Mr. Sardo was President of the Canadian Operations of Moore Corporation Limited, a business forms and communications company, from 1999 to 2001 and President and Chief Executive Officer of SMK Speedy International Inc., an international automotive repair company, from 1997 to 1999.
 Mr. Sardo was Chief Executive Officer of Amre Inc., a Dallas based marketer of home improvement products, from 1994 to 1995, and Chief Executive Officer of SNE Inc., a manufacturer and marketer of windows and doors, from 1991 to 1994.
 Previously, he was Chairman and Chief Executive Officer of Firestone Canada Inc. Mr. Sardo is a member of the Institute of Corporate Directors and holds the ICD.D designation.
+Mr. Sardo earned his Bachelor of Arts degree at the University of Western Ontario and his Master of Business Administration degree at McMaster University.